 Legal Research Librarian

-With a great team, superb location, and a supportive and innovative law school dean, we’re excited about our future and looking forward to welcoming a new team member to the Moakley Law Library.
 The Legal Research Librarians play essential roles in planning and implementing the law school’s legal research curriculum.
-Legal Research Librarians support the law school’s faculty and students in their research endeavors, teach stand-alone research classes, partner with Legal Practice Skills (LPS) faculty to teach legal research in the 1L curriculum, and provide assistance to patrons at the research desk.
-The person in this position will have the opportunity to work remotely two days per week.
-There may be opportunities to teach legal research classes as an adjunct faculty member.
+Legal Research Librarians support the law school’s faculty and students in their research endeavors, teach stand-alone research classes, partner with Legal Practice Skills (LPS) faculty to teach legal research in the 1L curriculum, and provide assistance to patrons at the reference desk.

 - Teach legal research to law students through stand-alone classes, the 1L LPS program, and presentations to upper-level electives by faculty invitation